learnflight/learnflight.github.io/source/_posts/2013-09-06-how-to-create-a-menu-with-flight-dot-js.markdown

   * Listens to clicks on the `.menu-items` and triggers a `uiNeedsMenuSection` event to notify that we need to change the menu section.
-  * Listens to `dataMenuSection` and adds the appropiate class to highlight the `.menu-item`
+  * Listens to the `dataMenuSection` event sent from a data component, adds the appropiate class to highlight the `.menu-item`

 {% codeblock app/js/component/ui/menu_title.js lang:js %}
 define(function (require) {